This slow cooker sago plum pudding is an absolute classic and has some incredible flavors. It is undoubtedly one of my favorite desserts.

-- If you don’t have a pudding steamer you can use a ceramic bowl instead.
+- If you do not have a pudding steamer, you can use a ceramic bowl instead.
 Simply cover tightly with foil so that moisture will not get in.

-- Tapioca pearls are an excellent substitution for sago if you're unable to get your hands on any.
+- Tapioca pearls are an excellent substitution for sago if you are unable to get your hands on any.

 There are many different types of pudding that you can do in the slow cooker.
 One of my favorites is the delicious sticky date pudding.
 It even produces its own butterscotch sauce.

 Another sweet dish that I highly recommend that you try is the apple and rhubarb crisp.
 The topping is surprisingly crisp, and the filling is sweet and gooey.
-It’s an excellent combination that’s worth the time and effort.
+It is an excellent combination that is worth the time and effort.

 I love this slow cooker sago plum pudding, and I hope that you do too.
-If you have some feedback, tips or anything else that you want to mention, then please leave a comment below.
+If you have some feedback, then please leave a comment below.